Faridkot district

 Faridkot district is a district lying in the South-Western part of Punjab, India with Faridkot city as the district headquarters.
+The district is part of the Faridkot divison.

 Etymology

 The district is named after its headquarters, Faridkot city, which in turn is named in the honor of Baba Farid, who was a Sufi saint and a Muslim missionary.
 The town of Faridkot was founded during the 13th century as Mokalhar by Raja Mokalsi, the grandson of Rai Munj, a Bhatti Chief of Bhatnair, Rajasthan.
 According to popular folklore, the Raja renamed Mokalhar to Faridkot after Baba Farid paid a visit to the town.
 It remained the capital during the reign of Mokalsi's son Jairsi and Wairsi.

 History

 The region was a self-governing princely state during the British Raj.
 Before independence, most of the area was ruled by the Sikh Maharaja of Faridkot, while the Jaito pargana, consisting of 16 villages, was part of Nabha State.

 In 1947–48, both states acceded to the Dominion of India and became part of the PEPSU in 1948.
 Faridkot was made a tehsil of Bathinda district.
 In 1956, PEPSU was merged into Punjab.